zeldaret/oot/docs/music_macro_language.md

 **.sequence** *label name*

 **Description:** Defines a label for the following subsection of sequence instructions.
-Note that it is considered an error if a sequence label is proceeded with anything that is not a sequence command.
+Note that it is considered an error if a sequence label is followed with anything that is not a sequence command.

 **Example:**
 ```